Seizure of Bulgaria's Corpbank: Extortion attempt

 In April 2014, associates of the mafia-ruled DPS, one of the most powerful political parties in Bulgaria, asked Vassilev to give them bank assets for free.

-"I was told that Corpbank would be taken down if I did not satisfy their ‘request’," Vassilev said.
-"I refused…..but I now know that Corpbank’s destruction was planned months before the bank run.
-The goal was to acquire Corpbank’s most attractive assets at a low price and to eliminate me as an influencer in the socio-economic life of the country."
+"I was told that Corpbank would be taken down if I did not satisfy their ‘request'," Vassilev said.
+"I refused…..but I now know that Corpbank's destruction was planned months before the bank run.
+The goal was to acquire Corpbank's most attractive assets at a low price and to eliminate me as an influencer in the socio-economic life of the country."

 Bank run

 The bank run started when the prosecution entered the offices of the bank as a result of a fake accusation accompanied by a black PR campaign in the media of Peevski.

 Following the bank run, Corpbank was closed for nearly six months.
 During that time, depositors were unable to pull their money out.
-Bulgaria's deposit insurance fund was not large enough to compensate insured depositors, so Bulgaria needed to raise additional funds.
+The Bulgarian Deposit Insurance Fund was not large enough to compensate insured depositors, so Bulgaria needed to raise additional funds.
 To complicate matters further, the country was without a government from July to October 2014.
 Therefore, paying the depositors was an impossible task.
 Reopening the bank was not an option either, since that would simply restart the run.
 Therefore, the BNB kept the bank "on ice".
 Subsequently, the Court of Justice of the European Union established that Bulgaria breached the Directive on deposit guarantee schemes.